ps0305/Javascript-Algorithms-And-Data-Structures/ES6/Built-ins/Proxies.md

 agent.payRate = 1000; // set the actor's pay to $1,000
 agent.payRate; // $850 the actor's actual pay
 ```
-In the code above, notice that the set trap checks to see if the payRate property is being set.
+In the code above, notice that the `set` trap checks to see if the payRate property is being set.
 If it is, then the proxy (the agent) takes 15 percent off the top for her own commission!
-Then, when the actor's pay is set to one thousand dollars, since the payRate property was used, the code took 15% off the top and set the actual payRate property to 850;
+Then, when the actor's pay is set to one thousand dollars, since the `payRate` property was used, the code took 15% off the top and set the actual `payRate` property to `850`;